Toolbar Plugins/Overlay Widgets for Website Accessibility Aren’t ADA Compliant

 The alt text I added to the image was:

 “Smiling woman excitedly looking at phone in coffee shop.”

-An AI program is going to use object recognition to extract the objects it can identify and recite those.
-At best, AI alt text might look like:
+Image recognition software will attempt to extract the objects it can identify and recite those.
+At best, the alt text from overlays might look like:

 “Woman, phone, coffee cup”